vladimirlojanica/ideas/README.md

 One Hundred Ideas for Computing
 ===

 This is a vision for how computing could be.
-I began writing down ideas down a number of years ago, this is a selection of ideas old and new.
+I began writing ideas down a number of years ago, this is a selection of ideas old and new.
 My theme is integration.

 ## 1. [Email Metadata](id:email-metadata)